lokalized/lokalized-java/README.md

 ## java.util.logging

-Lokalized uses ```java.util.Logging``` internally.
+Lokalized uses ```java.util.logging``` internally.
 The usual way to hook into this is with [SLF4J](http://slf4j.org), which can funnel all the different logging mechanisms in your app through a single one, normally [Logback](http://logback.qos.ch).
 Your Maven configuration might look like this:

 ```xml
 <dependency>